influxdata/telegraf/plugins/inputs/sqlserver/README.md

 - database_name:  For Azure SQLDB, database_name denotes the name of the Azure SQL Database as server name is a logical construct.

 [cardinality]: /docs/FAQ.md#user-content-q-how-can-i-manage-series-cardinality
+- `sql_instance`: Physical host and instance name (hostname:instance).
+If you are concerned by an availability group scenario, sql_instance is equivalent to AG replica name
+- `database_name`:  For Azure SQLDB, database_name denotes the name of the Azure SQL Database as server name is a logical construct.
+- `ag_name`: Availability group name
+- `ag_database_name`: Database name that is part of an availability group (agname:database)